• About

 3. ABC Memory Verse Games

-When my children finished learning all 26 verses, we played many games to enhance all the learning over the past 26 weeks.
-We had so much fun, I turned all these into an eBook so you can play these games too: ABC Memory Games.
-It’s available separately or you can buy it with the entire package above or here.
+When my children finished memorizing all 26 Bible verses, we played many games to enhance all the learning over the past 26 weeks.
+We had so much fun, and I turned all these into an eBook so you can play these games too: ABC Memory Games.
+It’s available separately, or you can buy it with the entire package above or here.

-7 Tips for Success: How to teach the Memory Verses with Your Kids
+7 Tips for Success: Memorizing Bible Verses With Your Kids

 What is learned with song is remembered long.